How can trees affect my power?Trees can affect service reliability and interrupt power to customers.

 When and how often does Idaho Power clear lines in my area?We employ a systematic approach to maintaining our more than 20,000 miles of overhead power lines.
 Depending on the conditions on a given line, our maintenance cycle is between three and six years.

 How much will be cut from my trees?Each tree is different and must be considered individually.
-Trees with trunks close to the power lines require much heavier pruning than trees located farther from the line.
+Trees with trunks close to power lines require much heavier pruning than trees that are farther from the line.

 Some techniques that are appropriate on hardwood trees cannot be used on some softwood species.
-When pruning, our experts make every attempt to provide sufficient clearance for the tree to remain safe until the next time it is pruned.
+When pruning, our experts make every effort to provide enough clearance for the tree to remain safe until the next time it is pruned.

 Directional pruning removes each limb where it joins another limb or at the trunk.
 This procedure is different from “rounding” trees over, where limbs are cut at random points, normally leaving unhealthy “stub” cuts.